ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Create a bastion for secure management
 {: #bastion-secure-management}

 To reduce exposure of servers within the VPC you will create and use a bastion instance.
-Administrative tasks on the individual servers is going to be performed using SSH, proxied through the bastion.
+Administrative tasks on the individual servers are going to be performed using SSH, proxied through the bastion.
 Access to the servers and regular internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.

 ### Create a bastion security group